-in capital deployed by Habitat Mortgage Solutions across 10 states toward the projected development of roughly 350 affordable housing units in the United States.

-14 countries around the world where Habitat organizations reported contributing to successful policy and system changes that improved access to adequate and affordable housing, including by opening access to government funding.
+in capital deployed by Habitat Mortgage Solutions across 10 states toward the projected development of roughly 350 affordable housing units in the United States. where Habitat organizations reported contributing to successful policy and system changes that improved access to adequate and affordable housing, including by opening access to government funding.